SUI-Components/sui-components/components/molecule/buttonGroup/README.md

 # MoleculeButtonGroup

-`MoleculeButtonGroup` is a component that wraps a group of clickable options, related in content.
+`MoleculeButtonGroup` is a component that wraps a group of buttons, related in content.

 ## Installation